Benedict XVI turns 95 as book focuses on anomaly of 2 popes

 The other main strain in relations came two years later, when Benedict co-authored a book with a Francis critic affirming the need for priests to remain celibate, precisely at the time that Francis was considering allowing married men to be ordained to alleviate a priest shortage in the Amazon.

 A previous pope-theologian weighing in on an issue that was currently under study by the current pope was the nightmare scenario of a “parallel magisterium” predicted by canon lawyers and theologians in 2013.
-They faulted Benedict's decision then and his decision to keep the white cassock of the papacy and call himself “Emeritus Pope” rather than revert back to his birth name.
+They faulted Benedict's decision to retire then and especially his choice to keep the white cassock of the papacy and call himself “Emeritus Pope” rather than revert back to his birth name.

 “Francis, understandably irritated, was pushed by his allies to cut the ambiguous umbilical cord with that monsignor (Gaenswein) who moved as easily in the Vatican halls as he did in the salons of the aristocracy,” Franco writes.